Planning Your Trip

 What to Eat & Drink

-If you like nature — Milwaukee is filled with green spaces and located along Lake Michigan — but also crave cutting-edge arts and entertainment and historic architecture (paired with ethnic dining), this is your city.
+If you like nature — Milwaukee is filled with green spaces and located along Lake Michigan — but if you also crave cutting-edge arts and entertainment and historic architecture (paired with ethnic dining), this is your city.

 Best Time to Visit: Like most Upper Midwest destinations, summer is flush with festivals and events (including one nearly every weekend along the lakefront) but shoulder seasons of spring and fall yield beautiful foliage and flowers.
 You’ll score lower hotel rates and fewer crowds outside of summer.

 Language: English is widely spoken here with some Spanish spoken on the South Side as well as Russian in various pockets of the North Shore.

-Getting Around: The Hop, a streetcar, is the cheapest and fastest way to traverse the entire metro area — including between neighborhoods and to and from the airport — are Milwaukee County Transit System’s buses, which operate nearly around the clock and offer short-term passes designed for visitors.
+Getting Around: The Hop, a streetcar, is the cheapest and fastest way to traverse the entire metro area.
+Milwaukee County Transit System buses operate nearly around the clock and offer short-term passes designed for visitors.

 Travel Tip: Wisconsin’s wintry weather is no joke.
 On days when wind chills plummet, cover your face and always pack mittens and a hat.

 Things to Do

-With more than 85 miles of bike paths, exploring on two wheels is a great way to explore the city.
+With more than 85 miles of bike paths , exploring on two wheels is a great way to explore the city.
 Craft breweries are opening in record numbers, following beer brands like Miller, Pabst and Schlitz, established by German immigrants more than a century ago.
-Professional sports teams host games in the heart of the city, including the Milwaukee Bucks (basketball) at its brand-new Fiserv Forum and Milwaukee Brewers (baseball) who play in a stadium with a retractable roof.
+Professional sports teams host games in the heart of the city, including the Milwaukee Bucks (basketball) at Fiserv Forum and Milwaukee Brewers (baseball) who play in a stadium with a retractable roof.

 Browse boutiques, art galleries and chic cafes in the Historic Third Ward, Milwaukee’s mini version of SoHo in New York City.